LeoMarti1337/rsi-backtesting-tool/README.md

 Adjust these settings to analyze different companies or time periods.

 ## Example Backtest of a Strategy
-Below is an excerpt from `app.py` showing the backtest of the RSI-Strategy with these parameters:<br>
+Below is an excerpt from the Interface showing the backtest of the RSI-Strategy with these parameters:<br>

 Company:                **JPMorgan Chase & Co.
 (JPM)**<br>